Today I am going to show you how to make a cross stitch lampshade that you can use on a lamp or as a shade for a ceiling light.

 Same with trailing your threads; I recommend trying not to do this as much as possible when stitching a design for a lampshade.

-Place your aida right side down and line up the PVC panel that comes in your lampshade kit on the back of it, making sure your design fits nicely in the centre of it.
+Place your aida right side down and line up the PVC panel that comes in your lampshade kit on the back of it, making sure your design fits nicely in the centre.

 As the backing comes rolled up I found it quite difficult to lay it flat so I stacked some books on it.